vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 He made it big - a rags to riches story.
 And now he is passing it forward in every way possible - not as a self-sacrifice, but rather because this is who he wants to be.

 There were just so many random bits of stories I could relate to.
 Stories of making an impact to someone from Nigeria while living in the USA.
 Stories about dealing with big name sponsors willing to throw money at you, and just telling them no when you had nothing.
 Stories of helping dozens of people get their first tech jobs.
+Stories of doing something ballsy and successfully renegotiating the one job offer that I had

 There were so many wild and crazy stories.
 Stuff that doesn't sound believable.
 Yet for anyone who's lived through the same career trajectory, they are so real